jkdf2/hack-dot-py/README.md

 Exeuction
 =========

-Clone this repository, activate your virtualenv, and install the dependencies with `pip install -r requirements.txt`.
+Clone this repository, activate your virtualenv in a directory called `venv`, and install the dependencies with `pip install -r requirements.txt`.

 Then, `sudo ./hax.py` (Note: `sudo` is mandatory for performing all operations.)